danielpunkass/dumpbugz/README.md

 To use the scripts:

 1. Obtain a [FogBugz API key](https://support.fogbugz.com/hc/en-us/articles/360011330873-Create-API-Token-using-the-FogBugz-UI).
-2. Edit the scripts to customize them for your needs:
+2. Edit these variables near the top of each script:
-	- Paste in your API key in place of "xxx" near the top of each script.
+	- Change the apiToken variable to use your own API key.
 	- Change the fogBugzDomain from "redsweater.fogbugz.com" to your account/site's domain.
 3. Install the python3 "requests" package by running: `pip3 install requests`
 4. Run ./DumpCases.py to download JSON case data and store it in "./Cases"